Flexberry/flexberry.github.io/pages/products/flexberry-aspnet/subsystems/audit/fa_audit-web.en.md

 * The type of operation
 * Change:
 * private fields: changed field the old value (if saving is specified in the settings), the new value.
-* for masters and datalow old (if its retention is specified in the settings), new string representation (string representation of the type `поле - значение` based on selected for audit submission) and, if specified in the settings class, old/new primary key.
+* for masters and datalow old (if its retention is specified in the settings), new string representation (string representation of the type «field - value based on» selected for audit submission) and, if specified in the settings class, old/new primary key.
 * Element to invoke the edit form (the form displays the current status объекта; if the object is already deleted, then view its status will not).
 * Elements of the audit object:
 * Creation date of the object